English

 Create an MCP endpoint so clients such as Cursor and Claude Desktop can access your data directly:

-After creation, use conn key to retrieve the access key and configure it in the client.
+After creation, use access key to retrieve the access key and configure it in the client.

 Sandboxes